-The eight-storey Johnson Street Gateway/Northern Junk condominium and ground floor commercial development is comprised of 103 residential units and includes a full heritage restoration of the Northern Junk buildings on Wharf Street at Johnson Street in downtown Victoria.
+The eight-storey Johnson Street Gateway/Northern Junk condominium and ground floor commercial development was envisioned to include 103 residential units and a full heritage restoration of the Northern Junk buildings on Wharf Street at Johnson Street in downtown Victoria.

 Click here to learn how to keep your data current and how to upgrade to a Citified Plus project profile.

 Approximately 24,500 square feet of ground floor commercial space will be included as part of the development, together with spaces in restored Northern Junk buildings.

 ....I sure hope the city has a reasonable plan for all of that green space down there.
 It could be a great little city park (emphasis on the "city" aspect) if they do it right.

 LOL!
 Like the CoV has shown it has any real vision for the area around the JSB.
 The last thing this area needs is more empty, univiting "people spaces".
 Reeson Park and the plazas around the new bridge are all the evidence I need that nothing good will come about here if left to the City.

 We lost our only real hope for the best use of this space when the CoV backed away from selling the land to the developer.
 All we'll get now is a compromised development and a useless strip of land straddling the roadways between Wharf and the NJ buildings.

 I wonder if someone can help me with this.
 The article linked above was penned on Thursday May 16 and it refers to an open house on Wednesday but does not depict which Wednesday.
 Would it be the Wednesday following the article ie Wednesday May 22?

 Did I miss the open house?